Skip to main content

 • build on common NHS styles, patterns and components

-• share details of any new components or patterns you create or adapt (for example, by contributing to the service manual)
+• share details of any new components or patterns you create or adapt (for example, by contributing to the NHS design system)

 Guidance